C3Mech/C3Mech/PRESELECTION/README.md

-# Preselection of sub-model combination
+# Precompiled of sub-modules

-This directory provides four prepared subsets of sub-models, each tailored to specific ranges of fuels and conditions.
+This directory provides four precompiled chemical kinetic models, each tailored to specific ranges of fuels and conditions.

 ## 1. Complete Model
-Includes all sub-models of C3MechV4.0.
+Includes all sub-modules of C3MechV4.0.
 Use this option if you need the full scope of available reactions and fuels.

 ## 2. C0_CYC6_HT_PAH
 Targets high-temperature oxidation of C0–C6 fuel components, including mono- and polycyclic aromatic hydrocarbons (PAHs).
 Suited for simulations of unstretched premixed and counterflow flames, high-temperature flow reactors, and shock tubes.